This Forbidden Island review was made after playing the game about 20 times.

-- Forbidden Island is an adventure game, and it does a pretty good job of simulating an adventure on an island.
+- Forbidden Island is an survival game, and it does a pretty good job of simulating an adventure on an island.
 The tiles are well made and have nice artwork on them, and the way that adventurers move throughout the island definitely works thematically.

 - Forbidden Island also has great replay value.
 You randomize how the tiles are set up each time you play, so it is a different challenge every time.
 There isn’t a Forbidden Island expansion (yet), but there are different tile layouts that can be downloaded to add even more variance to the game.

-- We also really like that most games of Forbidden Island go down to the wire.
+- I also really like that most games of Forbidden Island go down to the wire.
 You’ll have an easy game here, a nearly impossible game there, but for the most part you can expect to face an excellent challenge whenever this hits the table.

-- As is the case with some other cooperative games, alpha gamers can take over while playing Forbidden Island.
+- As is the case with many other cooperative games, alpha gamers can take over while playing Forbidden Island.
 This means that one player can start to tell everyone else what to do, which can be frustrating when you want everyone to work together as equals.

 Forbidden Island vs. Forbidden Desert

-Players take similar actions and have similar roles in both games, but Forbidden Desert has an added mechanic where locations and sand is moved around the desert as the storm moves.
+Players take similar types of actions and have similar roles in both games, but Forbidden Desert has an added mechanic where locations and sand is moved around the desert as the storm moves.
 This is another thing for players to think about, so it can cause a bit of confusion early on if you aren’t used to these types of games.

 You really can’t go wrong with Forbidden Island or Forbidden Desert, but Forbidden Island might be slightly easier to grasp for beginners.

-If you are looking for a solid co-op board game for beginners, or if you just want a great little adventure game that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
+If you are looking for a solid co-op board game for beginners, or if you just want a great little survival game that the whole family can enjoy, you really can’t go wrong with Forbidden Island.
 It’s inexpensive, challenging, and a whole lot of fun!